lifrank1/VerfiAI.github.io/README.md

 2) Navigate to terminal from the cloned repository
 3) run 'npm install' to get the dependencies
 4) run 'npm start' to start the localhost frontend server
+5) Navigate to backend folder from terminal
+6) run 'npm install' to get the dependencies for backend
-5) run 'node backend/server.js' to start the localhost backend server
+7) run 'node backend/server.js' to start the localhost backend server